India cautious as it looks to recover American body

 "We watched them from a distance and they watched us from a distance," he said.

 Officials have not given up on recovering the body, he said.
-But they are moving very gingerly, studying a 2006 incident in which fishermen whose boat drifted onto the island were killed.
+But they are moving very gingerly, studying the 2006 killing of fishermen whose boat had drifted onto the island.

 "We are looking carefully at what happened then, and what (the Sentinelese) did," he said.
 "We are consulting anthropologists to see what kind of friendly gesture we can make."